All posts

 Puzzle ($0–$220/mo).
 The 2026 standout.
 Built ground-up around AI doing the work and humans reviewing exceptions.
 Stripe integration is the deepest in the category.
 We ran 200 transactions through Puzzle and Xero side by side; Puzzle correctly auto-categorized 184 to Xero's 158.
 Not the right answer for non-SaaS or very early founders who'd benefit from a simpler tool.

-SoGood (free at 5 credits/mo, $20 Pro for 20 credits, $90 Expert for 90 credits, plus $10-per-10-credit packs — bookkeeping bundled with brand, site, marketing, ops).
+SoGood (free Basic at 5 credits/mo, $29 Pro for 20 credits, $99 Expert for 90 credits, plus $10-per-10-credit packs — bookkeeping bundled with brand, site, marketing, ops).
 Disclosure: this is our product.
 SoGood includes bookkeeping as one of eight bundled functions in an AI co-founder platform.
 Where we score well: setup, AI categorization, standalone usability for early-stage volumes.
 Where we trail honestly: integrations depth (we cover the majors but lack Xero's long-tail), exit data, and any GAAP-grade reporting.
-Right answer for early-stage founders who want bookkeeping bundled with brand, site, and marketing — not the right answer past Series A.
+Right answer for early-stage founders who want bookkeeping bundled with brand, site, and marketing — not the right answer past Series A. For the broader consolidate-vs-stitch question, the eight all-in-one business platforms for solopreneurs comparison covers the bundling tradeoffs across all eight back-office functions, not just bookkeeping.

 Pick by business shape